k21971/CrecelleHack/doc/variantfixes.md

 ### Mounts
 - The following monster classes are now valid mounts: f, d

+### Monster Spells
+- Different monsters have different spell lists.
+- Many existing spells take advantage of the floor coating system.
+- Cure self now heals additional hp for high-level monsters.

+### New Monster Spells
+- Grease
+  - Makes the player's hands greasy.
+  - Distributes oil on nearby squares.
+- Sleep
+  - Puts the player to sleep.
+- Raise Dead
+  - Raises dead monsters in player's inventory.
+  - Summons undead.
+- Gravity
+  - Summons gravity spheres.
+- Mirror Image
+  - Creates multiple illusions of the caster.
+- Teleport
+  - Teleports the caster next to the player.
+  - If at low hp, warps to stairs as a covetous monster might.

 ### New Monsters
 - Poltergeist ( )